 The Caribbean encompasses a wide variety of cultures and cuisines, making it a veritable paradise for food lovers.
 With so many delicious options to choose from, it can be hard to know which dishes are healthy and which ones aren’t.
-And with recent data suggesting that a majority of adults in the Caribbean and its diaspora have high rates of diet-related illnesses like anemia, diabetes, and heart disease, it’s more important than ever to make smart choices when it comes to eating Caribbean food (5).
+And with recent data suggesting that adults in the Caribbean and its diaspora have high rates of diet-related illnesses like anemia, diabetes, and heart disease, it’s more important than ever to make smart choices when it comes to eating Caribbean food (5).
 That’s why we’ve put together this list of healthy Caribbean recipes that are perfect for anyone looking to maintain a healthy weight.
 From light and refreshing salads to hearty stews and everything in between, there’s something for everyone on this list.
 Find out the best and worst foods to eat from the Caribbean, and start cooking up some delicious, healthy meals today!

 What Is Caribbean Style Cooking?

 Caribbean style cooking is a fusion of various cultures and cuisines that have come together to create a unique culinary tradition.
 It typically includes dishes from countries like Jamaica, Trinidad and Tobago, Barbados, and Haiti, among others.

 Caribbean cuisine is known for its use of fresh ingredients, bold flavors, and vibrant colors.
 Dishes are often spicy and hearty, making them perfect for a filling meal.

 Common ingredients in Caribbean recipes include rice, beans, plantains, cassava, yams, coconuts, and tomatoes.
 Meats like chicken, beef, and pork are also commonly used, as are seafood options like lobster, shrimp, and fish.
 Caribbean recipes often make use of spices like curry, ginger, allspice, and cloves to create their signature flavor.